-The Agency does not hold any collateral for receivables that are overdue or determined to be impa ired 11eu.
-123 2022 000 \$'000 Reconciliation of the Loss Allowance for Receivables Allowance for Impairment Losses at the Beginning of the Reporting Period Expected Credit Loss Expense Reduction in Allowance from amounts Recovered During the Reporting Period Reduction in Allowance from amounts Written off During the Reporting Period Allowance for Impairment Losses at the End of the Reporting Period ACT Disclosure Policy Commentary - Note 47: Receivables - Territorial An agency is not required to include disclosures associated with ageing of their receivables where that are past due or impaired.
-They can simply state that 'No receivables are past due or impaired.' eceivable Agencies need not undertake an exhaustive search for information but should consider all reasonal information that is available without undue cost or effort and that is relevant to the estimate of extended on the setimate of extended on the set of the set including the effect of expected prepayments.
+Reference NOTE 47.
+RECEIVABLES - TERRITORIAL The Agency does not hold any collateral for receivables that are overdue or determined to be impaired.
+2024 2023 \$'000 \$'000 Reconciliation of the Loss Allowance for Receivables Allowance for Impairment Losses at the Beginning of the Reporting Period Expected Credit Loss Expense Reduction in Allowance from amounts Recovered During the Reporting Period Reduction in Allowance from amounts Written off During the Reporting Period Allowance for Impairment Losses at the End of the Reporting Period ACT Disclosure Policy Commentary - Note 47: Receivables - Territorial An agency is not required to include disclosures associated with ageing of their receivables where it has no receivables that are past due or impaired.
+They can simply state that 'No receivables are past due or impaired.'
+Agencies need not undertake an exhaustive search for information but should consider all reasonable and supportable information that is available without undue cost or effort and that is relevant to the estimate of expected credit losses, including the effect of expected prepayments.
 The agency has a net GST receivable.
-A net GST receivable will occur in almost all territorial finance GST is required to be remitted to the Australian Taxation Office for Payment for Expenses on Behalf funding or for taxes, licences, fees and fines, however, agencies will receive input tax credits for g services provided. purchase If a net GST payable arises then this amount would be disclosed at Note 49 Payables and Contract a rather than in this receivables and contract asset note.
-Territori An agency shall disclose the amount of any impairment loss recognised for each class of finar receivables). icial asset (includir Impact of COVID-19 on Expected Credit Losses It is likely Expected Credit Losses (ECLs) will may have increased to reflect changes in the ability o their debts.
-Material changes to the method of calculating ECLs will need to be appropriately disclo rs to sett ECLs (i.e. provisions) against receivables may increase substantially; and • agencies need to consider the appropriateness of their existing methodologies for predicting future ECI .S.
+A net GST receivable will occur in almost all territorial financial statements as no GST is required to be remitted to the Australian Taxation Office for Payment for Expenses on Behalf of the Territory (EBT) funding or for taxes, licences, fees and fines, however, agencies will receive input tax credits for grants and purchased services provided.
+If a net GST payable arises then this amount would be disclosed at Note 49 Payables - Territorial rather than in this receivables and contract asset note.
+An agency shall disclose the amount of any impairment loss recognised for each class of financial asset (including receivables).
+Impact of COVID-19 on Expected Credit Losses Expected Credit Losses (ECLs) may have increased to reflect changes in the ability of customers to settle their debts.
+Material changes to the method of calculating ECLs will need to be appropriately disclosed: ECLs (i.e. provisions) against receivables may increase agencies need to consider the appropriateness of their existing methodologies for predicting future ECLs.
 NOTE 48.
-OTHER ASSETS - TERRITORIAL 2023 \$'000 202 \$'00 Current Other Assets Prepayments Other Total Current Other Assets
+OTHER ASSETS - TERRITORIAL 2024 2023 \$'000 \$'000 Current Other Assets Prepayments Other Total Current Other Assets